Kartell belongs to the traditional, Italian design companies

 Giulio Castelli founded Kartell in Milan in 1949.
 Besides Alessi, Brinovega, Danese or Flos it belongs to the traditional, Italian design businesses.
 But Kartell is reckoned as a pioneer business of the plastic-furniture-production.

 While many manufacturers thought plastic is a cheap material, Kartell stacked to this material and made plastic as equal as all the other materials.

 In 1988 business manager Giulio Castelli dropped out and Claudio Luti, who was advisor of the couturier Gianni Versace, became the new manager.
 A design of Philippe Starck helped Kartell out of the crisis.
 With Starcks Chair Dr. Glob (1989) the business got the turn and the rehabilitation of the plastic in the furniture area.
-Several successfull designs followed: the Container system Mobil by Antonio Citterio or the shelf Bookworm by Ron Arad (both 1994), the Chair Dr. No by Philippe Starck (1996), the Chair Maui by Vico Magistretti (1997), which is today one of the most sit-on chairs of the world or the Bubble-collection by Philippe Starck (2001), just to name some of them.
+Several successful designs followed: the Container system Mobil by Antonio Citterio or the shelf Bookworm by Ron Arad (both 1994), the Chair Dr. No by Philippe Starck (1996), the Chair Maui by Vico Magistretti (1997), which is today one of the most used chairs of the world or the Bubble-collection by Philippe Starck (2001), just to name some of them.

 Website of Kartell